-Ling Ge (recent DPhil graduate) 'I came to the Department of Materials as a Clarendon scholar from China.
+Ling Ge (recent DPhil graduate, now at Imperial College) 'I came to the Department of Materials as a Clarendon scholar from China.
 The Department offers a wide range of cutting edge research projects.
 Working in an interdisciplinary field led me to collaborate with experimental physicists, chemists and other theoreticians as well as presenting at top international conferences.
 The college system and various societies provide wonderful facilities for our extracurricular activities at every level.
 For example, I danced for the university salsa team, played table tennis for the varsity, and rowed for my college.’

 What happens after a DPhil?

 Almost all of our DPhils find employment when they finish: an Oxford DPhil is keenly sought after by employers across the world.
 Some of our DPhil graduates enter industrial research, others go into university careers both in the UK and overseas, still others pursue challenging jobs as, for example, patent agents, management consultants etc. You will certainly enhance your chances of finding a good job if you are motivated to do a DPhil at Oxford Materials.

 The Department of Materials Graduate Course Handbook

 Courses available to members of the MPLSD Graduate School